gaesa/mpv-hold-accelerate/README.md

 ## Features

 - **Hold-On**: Users can temporarily change the playback speed by holding a certain key.
-The speed returns to normal once the key is released.
+The speed is restored as before once the key is released.

 ## Requirements